 This post covers the basics of Apache Parquet, which is an important building block in big data architecture.
-To learn more about managing files on object storage, check out our guide to Partitioning Data on Amazon S3.
+For more data lake best practices, check out our free eBook: Data Integration for Cloud Data Lakes.

-In last year’s Amazon re:Invent conference (when real-life conferences were still a thing), AWS announced data lake export – the ability to unload the result of a Redshift query to Amazon S3 in Apache Parquet format.
-In the announcement, AWS described Parquet as “2x faster to unload and consumes up to 6x less storage in Amazon S3, compared to text formats”.
+Since it was first introduced in 2013, Apache Parquet has seen widespread adoption as a free and open-source storage format for fast analytical querying.
+When AWS announced data lake export, they described Parquet as “2x faster to unload and consumes up to 6x less storage in Amazon S3, compared to text formats”.
 Converting data to columnar formats such as Parquet or ORC is also recommended as a means to improve the performance of Amazon Athena.

 It’s clear that Apache Parquet plays an important role in system performance when working with data lakes.
 Let’s take a closer look at what Parquet actually is, and why it matters for big data storage and analytics.

 Apache Parquet is a file format designed to support fast data processing for complex data, with several notable characteristics:

 1. Columnar: Unlike row-based formats such as CSV or Avro, Apache Parquet is column-oriented – meaning the values of each table column are stored next to each other, rather than those of each record:

 2. Open-source: Parquet is free to use and open source under the Apache Hadoop license, and is compatible with most Hadoop data processing frameworks.
 To quote the project website, “Apache Parquet is… available to any project… regardless of the choice of data processing framework, data model, or programming language.”

 3. Self-describing: In addition to data, a Parquet file contains metadata including schema and structure.
 Each file stores both the data and the standards used for accessing each record – making it easier to decouple services that write, store, and read Parquet files.

 Advantages of Parquet Columnar Storage – Why Should You Use It?